 The statement provides a summary of all activity, including but not limited to:

-Participants receive IRS Form 1099-SA (reporting HSA withdrawals) at the end of January and Form 5498-SA (reporting HSA contributions) at the end of May.
+Participants receive IRS Form 1099-SA (reporting HSA withdrawals) at the end of January and Form 5498-SA (reporting HSA contributions) at the end of May/beginning of June.
 We keep an updated list of important HSA-related dates on our website.

 Since the HSA belongs to the individual, the account must remain with the Participant.
 As long as the individual continues coverage under an HSA-qualified health plan, they may continue to contribute to the HSA.
 If the Participant enrolls in a non-HSA-qualified health plan, they are no longer eligible to contribute to the HSA; however, they may continue to use the funds to pay for qualified healthcare expenses.

 Our advisor portal allows advisors to manage their clients’ investments, including employer groups as well as individual investors.
 Our Limited Trading Authority option allows the advisor to make allocation and election changes, transitioning participants from saving to spending to investing as their medical and financial needs change over time.

 One advisor may be linked to an employer plan or individual client.
 This is done through our Plan Establishment Guide for employer groups and Appointment of Financial Professional Form for individual clients.